 1 - Plan Description

-They offer 4G LTE coverage via their partner King Street Wireless, a company based in Northern Virginia.
+4G LTE coverage is still offered via their partner King Street Wireless, a company based in Northern Virginia.
 Their website names about two dozen local markets where they provide coverage for these plans.

 US Cellular launched their monthly prepaid plans, then called Simple Connect, in 2014.
 These plans replaced their earlier no-contract plans, and they really were simple (unlike their contract plans).
 They have remained essentially the same though now offer more data as is the general trend.

-One drawback of US Cellular prepaid plans is that it is possible that you could pay roaming charges.
+One drawback of US Cellular prepaid plans used to be that it was possible that you could pay roaming charges.
 Their coverage map states that it's possible you may have to pay roaming charges even at the borders of the covered areas.

 Cellular Country used to carry a good selection of refurbished phones ranging from about $34.99 for basic phones to around $200 for some pretty good Android phones.
 According to Cellular Country they verified all these phones to work with US Cellular.
 However, when I last checked their website (02/23/2015), they did not have any devices available.